 Cities offer a number of inherent benefits to more knowledge-based forms of economic activity.
 The most successful ones offer access to large numbers of high-skilled workers, and they provide greater opportunity to create and share knowledge face-to-face.

-Economic complexity is an analytical approach that attempts to measure how sophisticated an economy is.
+Economic complexity is an analytical approach that attempts to measure how developed an economy is, which is based on the amount of accumulated knowledge a place has.
 It has been widely used to compare countries, but to date has been less commonly applied at the subnational level, especially in the UK.

-Using this approach shows that because of the inherent advantages that cities have, they are more complex than other parts of the country.
-The UK’s most knowledge-based activities tend to cluster within its urban areas.
+Using this approach shows that because of the inherent advantages that cities offer to businesses, the UK’s businesses with more knowledge tend to cluster within its urban areas.
+Consequently, on average cities are more complex – and therefore more productive – than others parts of the country.

 City size plays a role in its complexity levels.
 Larger cities tend to be more complex than their smaller peers.
 But there are two problems for large UK cities.
-The first is that this is not reflected in higher productivity levels.
+The first is that this is not yet reflected in high productivity.
+The size of their most complex sectors is comparatively small: unlike the successful cities in the Greater South East, they tend to account for less than 20 per cent of all ‘exporting’ jobs.
 The second is that despite their stronger performance in terms of complexity in the UK context, they still lag their French and German comparators.

 This snapshot though hides what has been an improving picture for the big cities over the last 40 years.
-Applying the economic complexity approach for the first time to historical data in Britain, this briefing shows that the big cities have become more complex over the last four decades.
+Applying the economic complexity approach for the first time to historical data in Britain, this briefing shows that most big cities have become more complex over the last four decades.
 In 1981, the largest cities outside the South of England had complexity levels below average.
-But since then, many of these places have been able to break out of their ‘low knowledge’ trap to attract in more knowledge-based activities.
+But since then, many of these places have been able to break out of their ‘low complexity’ trap.
+By increasing their levels of accumulated knowledge, these cities were able to attract more complex jobs.

-Some argue that this turnaround has been policy driven, with a bias shown towards big cities at the cost to other parts of the UK.
-Looking back at the whole range of policy interventions since then, it is difficult to see any favouring through policy.
-Instead, as the UK economy has specialised in more knowledge-based activities over this period as a result of increasing globalisation, big cities have been well placed to take advantage of this change because of the inherent benefits they offer – namely access to large pools of workers and a network of other knowledge-based businesses.
+Some argue that this turnaround has been driven by policy directly targeted towards big cities at the cost to other parts of the UK.
+Instead, the economy has specialised in more knowledge-based activities over this period as a result of increasing globalisation and big cities have been well placed to take advantage of this change.
+When looking back at the whole range of policy interventions since the 1980s, there was little direct policy focused on big cities.
+However, these places – due to their characteristics – implicitly benefit the most from policies such as Higher Education investment.

 But clearly there is work to be done.
 Despite their improvement, the continued underperformance of Britain’s large cities creates a cost to the national economy that the Centre for Cities estimates is at least £48 billion per year.
 In order for the UK economy to get the most out of what is has, there needs to be greater focus on the performance of large cities, particularly if the Government wants to level up the economy.
-As this paper shows that complex industries have shown a preference to locate in these cities, policies to further improve their economies would work with the grain.
+As this paper shows that complex jobs have shown a preference to locate in these cities, policies to further improve their economies would work with the grain.